Why St. Andrew’s?

 CARES FOR CREATION

-We believe God created the earth and everything in it, and “saw that it was very good.”
+We believe God created the cosmos, the earth and everything in it, and “saw that it was very good.”
 (Genesis 1:31) As human beings, our faith calls us to be “stewards of the earth.”
 We are obligated to care for and protect that which God has created and entrusted to us.
 As Psalm 24 reminds us, “the earth is the Lord’s and all that is in it.”
 At St. Andrew’s, we are inspired by the beauty, wonder, and magnificence of God’s creation in nature.
+We hold an annual outdoor worship service to reflect the value we find in God’s creation.

 CHERISHES OUR RICH HISTORY

-St. Andrew’s has been a part of north Spokane since 1928 and has touched thousands of lives in this community.
-We belong to the Episcopal Church, founded in its current form in 1789, but which traces its roots to the Church of England’s start in the early 1500’s.
-We are a member congregation of the worldwide Anglican Communion, the third largest Christian communion on Earth after the Roman Catholic Church and Eastern Orthodox churches.
-Our bishops trace their lines of spiritual authority to the early Church Fathers, just after the time of Christ.
+St. Andrew’s has been a part of north Spokane since June of 1927 and has touched thousands of lives in this community through worship, teaching, service, pastoral care, and fellowship.
+We belong to the Episcopal Church, founded in its current form in 1789 and developing from the Church of England’s emergence in the 1500’s.
+We are a member congregation of the worldwide Anglican Communion, the third largest Christian communion in the world after the Roman Catholic and Eastern Orthodox branches - and an expression of the “one holy catholic and apostolic Church” of Jesus Christ, as our Prayer Book puts it (BCP Pg.
+310).
+The Greek word “episcopal” means governed by bishops.
+Through succession from the Apostles, Epicopal bishops trace their lines of spiritual authority to the early Church Fathers and Mothers, just after the time of Christ.
 We face many difficult challenges today.
 But we draw strength from the knowledge that our Christian faith and Episcopal tradition has been preserved, forged, and renewed over thousands of years and dozens of generations.

 Learn more about what we believe here.